Professional Discipline

 Advised a day trader on representations to the FCA into his purported manipulation of small cap share prices.
 The investigation was closed with no action taken.

-FCA v M(Ltd)
+FCA v M (Ltd)

-Vivienne advised a well known foreign exchange company on their obligations under the Payment Service Regulations.
+Advised a well known foreign exchange company on their obligations under the Payment Service Regulations.

 FCA v KoA (a Company)